exercism/c/concepts/storage-class-specifiers/about.md

 }
 ```

-`register` is essentially a hint, since the value may or may not be actually placed in a register.
+register` is essentially a hint, since compilers are free to chose if they follow this specifier or not, so the value may or may not be actually placed in a register.

 ## typedef (the storage class specifier that isn't really)